sajithgowthaman/Thinkful-Data-Science-Trainee/README.md

 ●	Found the average increase of suicides annually by Performing hypothesis tests using Kruskal Wallis and T-tests.

+● Relational databases and basic querying for Fuel Economy dataset using PostgreSQL.

+● Aggregating and grouping data for Kickstarterprojects database using PostgreSQL in Thinkful server.

+● Producing queries to study different kinds of Joining in SQL using baseball dataset.

+● Solved query prompts to performs various SQL related operations using Department of Education database.

 <img src="https://user-images.githubusercontent.com/55968160/81120965-97473200-8ee2-11ea-936e-f1142ee00ae0.png" alt="Thinkful,Inc." width="1000" height="400">